gifale95/BERG/docs/models/model_cards/fmri-lebel2023-opt_1_3b.rst

   4. **Prediction.** The delayed feature matrix is multiplied by the pre-trained ridge regression weights to produce predicted BOLD responses at each TR.

-**Training.** 83 stories were used for training (~16 hours of speech) with ridge regression fitted independently per voxel.
+**Training.** For subjects UTS01–UTS03, 83 stories were used for training (~16 hours of speech); for UTS04–UTS08, 25–26 stories were used (~5.5 hours).
+Ridge regression was fitted independently per voxel.
 The ridge regularisation parameter was selected per voxel via bootstrap cross-validation.
 Training features were trimmed by 10 TRs from the start and 5 TRs from the end.
-One story ("Where There's Smoke") was repeated 10 times across scanning sessions and used as the held-out test set.
+One story ("Where There's Smoke") was held out for testing and repeated across scanning sessions (10 repeats for UTS01–UTS03, 5 repeats for UTS04–UTS08).
 Test features were trimmed by 50 TRs from the start to exclude long-context artifacts (Antonello et al., Section 3.5) and 5 TRs from the end.

-**Noise ceiling.** Computed using the Schoppe et al. (2016) signal/noise power decomposition on 10 repeated presentations of the test story.
+**Noise ceiling.** Computed using the Schoppe et al. (2016) signal/noise power decomposition on repeated presentations of the test story.
 For each voxel, noise power (NP) is the mean within-repeat temporal variance across repeats, and signal power (SP) is derived by removing the noise contribution from the variance of the repeat-averaged response: SP = (1/(N−1)) × (N × var(mean) − NP).
 The maximum attainable correlation is then CCmax = √(1 / (1 + (1/N) × (NP/SP − 1))).
 CCmax is floored at 0.25 to regularise noisy voxels (Antonello et al., Section 2.5).
 The first 40 TRs of each repeat are excluded to match the test evaluation window.
+Noise ceiling estimates from 5 repeats (UTS04–UTS08) are noisier than from 10 repeats (UTS01–UTS03).

 **Output.** The model returns a 2D array of predicted BOLD responses at each TR, across all cortical voxels (or a user-specified subset via ROI selection).